← Back to all destinations

 Top things to do (high value, low hassle)

-2. Osaka Castle Park for history + wide walking space.
+2. Osaka Castle Park

-3. Kuromon Ichiba Market for practical food sampling.
+3. Kuromon Ichiba Market

-5. Shinsekai + Tsutenkaku zone for old-school retro atmosphere.
+5. Shinsekai + Tsutenkaku retro zone

-6. Nakanoshima riverside for calmer evening pacing.
+6. Nakanoshima riverside walk

-Food game plan for solo travelers
+Food strategy for solo travelers

 Budget reality